Cyber-cicco/teleproompter/README.md

 1. Instead of pivoting to AI editors, you'd rather integrate your LLM prompting framework into the optimized file navigation and text editing capabilities from Neovim.

-2. You want to specifically craft the LLM prompt you know is right for the task at hand, wihtout relying on it crawling all of your codebase, wasting time and tokens away.
+2. You want to specifically craft the LLM prompt you know is right for the task at hand, without relying on it crawling all of your codebase, wasting time and tokens away.

 3. You're a cheap f*ck that lives in Europe and codes 16 hours a day, so you can't afford to send 60 M tokens to Claude per day